top of page

 My Perspective Was Earned, Not Imagined

 At the same time, my professional background taught me the science behind stress, decision-making, nervous system overload, and prevention.
-The glaring and overwhelming truth I witnesses daily while doing this work: no one cares about the science if they can’t apply it to their daily lives.
-Worse than that, it is most often the “wellness professionals” that make wellness appear harder, less accessible, more costly, and very time consuming.
+The glaring and overwhelming truth I witnessed daily while doing this work: no one cares about the science if they can’t apply it to their daily lives.
+Worse than that, it is most often the “wellness professionals” that make wellness appear harder, less accessible, more costly, and very time-consuming.

 Self-care is a lifestyle, not a reward for burnout.
-And when self-care is framed correctly, it becomes preventative.
+When self-care is framed correctly, it becomes preventative.
 It stabilizes mood, improves decision-making, and protects confidence before crisis hits.

 Mental Health Is Not A Binary